COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos

 \subsection{Large-Scale Data Generation}

-To facilitate the study of egocentric collision prediction, we require a large and high-quality dataset for training and evaluating models.
-Due to the anomalous nature of collision events, it is unclear how to collect real-world data for this purpose, let alone the required fine-grained supervision for collision regions and colliding joints.
-Hence, we build a pipeline that leverages a simulated environment to generate a large-scale high-quality synthetic dataset containing $\sim$8.6M egocentric RGBD frames with automatically annotated collision labels and heatmaps.
+Due to the anomalous nature of collision events, it is unclear how to collect real-world data for our task, let alone fine-grained annotations for collision regions and colliding joints.
+Hence, we build a framework that leverages a simulated environment to generate a large-scale high-quality synthetic dataset containing $\sim$8.6M egocentric RGBD frames with automatically-annotated collision labels and heatmaps.
 We describe the key steps of this framework next and leave the details to the supplementary material.

-Our data pipeline places virtual humans in synthetic scenes and renders egocentric videos as they perform realistic motions.
-To get a diverse set of environments, we pick 100 scenes from the Matterport3D \cite{Matterport3d2017} and Gibson \cite{Gibson2018} datasets, with each scene containing several rooms.
-We leverage HuMoR \cite{Humor2021} to randomly generate sequences of realistic walking motions within each scene using the SMPL human body model~\cite{SMPL2015}.
+Our data framework places virtual humans in synthetic scenes and renders egocentric videos as they perform realistic motions.
+To get a diverse set of environments, we pick 100 scenes from the Matterport3D \cite{Matterport3d2017} and Gibson \cite{Gibson2018} datasets, where each scene contains several rooms.
+We leverage HuMoR \cite{Humor2021} to randomly generate sequences of realistic walking motions in each scene using the SMPL human body model~\cite{SMPL2015}.
 During sequence rollout, we perform collision checking between the human and scene meshes to get the \textit{overall} collision label $y^{\text{col}}$.
-We then assign each colliding vertex to the closest one of 10 human body joints (head, torso, elbows, hands, legs, and feet), which results in a set of \textit{per-joint} collision labels $y^{\text{joint}}$.
+We then assign each vertex where a collision occurred to the closest one of 10 human body joints (head, torso, elbows, hands, legs, and feet), which results in a set of \textit{per-joint} collision labels $y^{\text{joint}}$.
 Collision checking is efficiently implemented using PyBullet \cite{PyBullet2021} by segmenting the body into convex parts; when a collision is detected, the sequence is terminated.